The images in this article were taken pre-COVID-19.

 In 2015, the United Nations (UN) announced its agenda for sustainable development over the next 15 years.

-Instead of relying on your government to fix global issues, get involved in a sustainable volunteer program so we can all contribute in our own way.
+Instead of relying on your government to fix global issues, get involved in a sustainable volunteer program so you can contribute in your own way.

-This reason to volunteer gives you an outlet to be a part of addressing some of the world’s biggest challenges, and play an active role in the global community.
+Volunteering gives you the chance to be a part of addressing some of the world’s biggest challenges and play an active role in the global community.

 7) You can contribute to a cause you believe in

-Let your love for animals, teaching, or public health build on impactful programs.
+Share your love for animals, teaching, or public health by building on impactful programs.

-Adding to the empowerment of others can make your time abroad so much more meaningful.
-What better reason is there to volunteer abroad?
+Adding to the self-empowerment of people can make your time abroad more meaningful.

 9) You’ll travel responsibly

-Volunteering abroad allows you to travel with a purpose.
-It makes it possible for you to reduce your ecological footprint by taking part in activities that are ethical and sustainable.
+Volunteering abroad with a responsible volunteer organisation allows you to travel with a purpose.
+It makes it possible for you to reduce your social and ecological footprint by taking part in activities that are ethical and sustainable.

 Before deciding on a program, ask yourself the following questions: